watertap-org/Electrodialysis_Experiment/README.md

 idaes get-extensions
 ```

-For this package, start all process runs/training with the WaterTAP IPOPT wrapper:
+For this package, use the WaterTAP IPOPT wrapper for process initialization and NLP solves:

 ```python
 from idaes.core.solvers import get_solver